kubeshop/botkube/examples/service-debugging/README.md

    @Botkube get po {quote_pod_name} --show-labels
    ```

    🎉 We got it!
 The bug was found.
-The problem is with incorrect labels.
-The `quote` Service matches only Pods with the `app=quote` label, which is missing on our Pod!
+The problem is the incorrect labels.
+The `quote` Service only matches Pods with the `app=quote` label, this is missing from our Pod!

-9. Add missing label to the `quote` Pod:
+9. Add the missing label to the `quote` Pod:

    ```
    @Botkube label pod {quote_pod_name} app=quote
    ```

-   If you execute that command in team channel, you will get an error.
-But that's yet another BotKube feature, which allows you to define executor permission per channel.
+   If you execute that command in the team channel, you will get an error.
+This is yet another BotKube feature, it allows you to define executor permissions per channel.

 10. To be able to run the label command, you must switch to the admin channel.

-11. Once again, try to label to the `quote` Pod:
+11. Once again, try to add a label to the `quote` Pod:

     ```
     @Botkube label pod {quote_pod_name} app=quote